joshualeond/jduncstats.com/content/post/2019-03-16_kde-scratch/index.md

 We are effectively calculating weighted distances from our data points to points along the *x* axis.
 There is a great interactive introduction to kernel density estimation [here](https://mathisonian.github.io/kde/).
 I highly recommend it because you can play with bandwidth, select different kernel methods, and check out the resulting effects.

-As I mentioned before, the default `kernel` for this package is the `Normal` (or Gaussian) probability density function (pdf):
+As I mentioned before, the default `kernel` for this package is the Normal (or Gaussian) probability density function (pdf):

 `$$
 K(x) = \frac{1}{\sqrt{2\pi}}\text{exp}\left(-\frac{1}{2}x^2\right)
 $$`

-Since we are calculating `pdf`s I'll use the [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) package to create each distribution, calculate the densities, and sum the results.
+Since we are calculating pdfs I'll use the [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) package to create each distribution, calculate the densities, and sum the results.

 ````julia
 using Distributions